Epigenetics of autoimmune disorders: Systemic sclerosis (SSc)

 Systemic sclerosis (SSc) is an autoimmune disease characterized by system wide excessive collagen deposits.
-It causes the patient’s skin and connective tissues to tighten and harden due to the uncontrolled accumulation of extracellular matrix proteins on the joints and various internal organ system which can lead to premature death in patients.
+It can affect several bodily systems including the skin, internal organs, lungs, heart, kidneys, musculoskeletal system, and the gastrointestinal tract.
+It causes the patient's skin and connective tissues to tighten and harden due to the uncontrolled accumulation of extracellular matrix proteins on the joints and various internal organ system which can lead to premature death in patients.
 Fli1 is a transcription factor that negatively regulates collagen production such that the higher the Fli gene expression, the less collagen is produced.
 In SSc patients, hypermethylation of CpG islands in the Fli1 promoter region is observed, inhibiting transcription of the Fli gene and increasing collagen production beyond normal levels causing collagen build-up and an overproduction of fibrous connective tissue.
 This causes joint damage, scarring, and thickening of the skin.
 Patients with SSc are also observed to have decreased levels of DNA methyltransferases (DNMTs) in their CD4+ T cells which play an important role in the immune system.
 This reduced methylation is associated with immune dysfunction and the progression of SSc and its inflammatory effects, however more research is needed to further understand this implication.
 Patients with systemic sclerosis also display hypomethylation of the collagen genes COL23A1 and COL4A2.
 This overexpression of these collagen genes leads an overproduction of collagen characteristic to tissue fibrosis.
 The TGF-β signaling pathway and Wnt/β-catenin signaling pathway also play an important role in this disease.
 The TGF-β signaling pathway is responsible for several cellular responses from cell differentiation and migration in developing cells to regulating homeostasis within an immune response in the body.
 The TGF-β signaling pathway is involved in that activation of fibroblast which precedes fibrosis.
 The gene, ITGA9 which codes for alpha integrin 9 and is involved in this pathway, is hypomethylated in those with this condition leading to overexpression of integrins which leads to fibrosis as wells as provides positive feedback to this pathway further encouraging fibroblast activation.
 An Integrin is a type of receptor that is a transmembrane receptor meaning it is able to communicate from cell to cell and help the cell attach and adhere to nearby cells.